armitta-rzz/drmanagerr/README.md

 ---

+## ⭐ About This Project

-⭐ Designed for clinics to simplify management, automate financial processes, and provide actionable insights with AI.
+Designed for clinics to simplify management, automate financial processes, and provide actionable insights with AI.
+This project demonstrates full-stack development skills, AI integration, and cross-platform application development for real-world scenarios.